On the cohomology of finite-dimensional nilpotent groups and Lie rings: Introduction

-\item In a finite-dimensional$^{\circ}$ theory, let $T$ be a definable connected abelian group with trivial $p$-torsion and $A$ be a definable connected $T$-module $p$-elementary as an abelian group.
-Suppose that $A^{T} = 0$.
-Then $A=A_1\oplus\dots\oplus A_r$, where each $A_i$ is a definable connected $T$-irreducible sub-module of $A$. \end{itemize}
+\begin{theorem} \begin{enumerate} \item \textup{(Definable Maschke's theorem)} In a finite-dimensional$^\circ$ theory, let $T$ be a definable connected abelian group with trivial $p$-torsion, and let $V$ be a definable connected $T$-module $p$-elementary as an abelian group.
+Suppose $V^T = 0$.
+Then

-In the second section, we recall some basic results about the cohomology of groups.
-In the third section, we consider the case of a finite nilpotent group $G$ and a finite $G$-module and we give an elementary proof of the vanishing of the first cohomology group when the submodule of invariants is trivial.
-In the fourth section, we generalize the cohomological results for finite groups to the case of nilpotent groups definable in a finite-dimensional theory.
-In the fifth section, based on the established cohomological results, we derive a weak form of the Frattini argument for connected definable Cartan subgroups.
-In the sixth section, we prove a definable Maschke's theorem for definable abelian groups without $p$-torsion acting on definable abelian $p$-elementary groups.
-Finally, in an appendix, we explain what happens to our results when we consider Lie algebras instead of groups. \\\\ We thank Adrien Deloro for his many comments and suggestions.